 Strength of spray can depend a lot on the water pressure in your hose.
 Doesn’t move or oscillate.
 Some users report leakage from the seal not being tight where it connects to the hose.

 With loads of appealing designs, colors, and spray patterns to choose from, there’s a kids’ sprinkler for just about every water-loving whippersnapper.
-But with the dizzying array of options available, simply figuring out where to start is enough to put a damper on your plans for frolicking summer fun.

 When it comes to water play, kids generally aren’t too fussy about the source.
 While rotating lawn sprinklers can pull double duty by taking care of your lawn and keeping little ones cool at the same time (their wider spray works especially well for large groups of children), there's no denying the novelty of a sprinkler that's designed specifically for kids.
 Kids’ sprinklers come in a variety of delightful designs that hold a special appeal for youngsters and add an element of fun that regular garden sprinklers just can’t match.
 Many come in age-appropriate models, providing a safer option for smaller children and extra thrills for older kids.
 Some have exciting spray patterns that simply can't be rivaled by garden sprinklers.